Holiday Loneliness: Why The “Best” Time Of The Year Is Often Lonely

-Volunteer work with a local organization or charity can provide the opportunity for socialization while keeping your time occupied for a good cause — especially if you’re dealing with loneliness at Christmas.
+Volunteer work with a local organization or charity can provide the opportunity for socialization while keeping your time occupied for a good cause — especially if you’re dealing with loneliness at Thanksgiving or Christmas.

 - But What If You Truly Do Not Like The Holidays?